devfest-berlin/2016.devfest-berlin.de/_posts/2015-11-26-devfest-in-pictures.markdown

 isStaticPost: false
 ---

-Sweet memories of 3 days of developer awesomeness

-#### DevFest Berlin 2015 in pictures

 Thanks to our wonderful photographer [Dana (be moody photography)](http://bemoody.de) we are all able to relive DevFest Berlin 2015 in pictures - over 400 to be concrete.

 <a href="https://goo.gl/photos/7ME4YD8iPkkZKMu87" title="See the whole DevFest Berlin 2015 album">